yafitb11/react-project/README.md

 - **Mark Favorites** – Users can mark and save favorite cards, and view them on Favorites Page
 - **Admin Dashboard (CRM)** – Admin-only page to view, update, and delete users (Bonus)
 - **Dark/Light Mode Toggle** – Theme switcher across all pages
+- **Search and pagination** – for a friendly use. *Please note that 'myCards' page doesen't have them, as it isn't likely for a bussiness to have more than 12 bussiness cards.

 ## 🧰 Technologies